Event Sourcing as Replacement for CRUD

 Introduction to Event Sourcing as an alternative to traditional CRUD data storage for applications requiring historical accuracy.

-In CRUD, the database simply stores that transaction amounts as they stand now.
-But in Event Sourcing (ES), the database is a journal of transaction entries with a timestamp that can be sequenced up to any “as-of” time to reflect the situation as it was at that time.
+The above is what Event Sourcing (ES) accomplishes.
+In CRUD, the database simply stores that transaction amounts as they standnow.
+But in ES, the database is ajournal of transactionentries with a timestampthat can be sequenced up to any “as-of” time to reflect the situation as it was at that time.
+Implementingthis (ES) is not easy.
+But for mission-critical systems where historical accuracy is paramount, there’s much of an alternative.